Meerkat Manor: The Story Begins: Distribution

-The film premiered at the 2008 Tribeca Film Festival on April 30 in the Spotlight section, before airing in the United States on Animal Planet on May 25.
+The film premiered at the 2008 Tribeca Film Festival on 30 April in the Spotlight section, before airing in the United States on Animal Planet on May 25.
 Its television premiere was followed by the 30-minute Making of Meerkat Manor: The Story Begins special.
-The film was screened at the 2008 Festival du film britannique de Dinard in France, as The Meerkats, and at the Wildscreen Festival in Bristol on October 18 and October 24, 2008.
+The film was screened at the 2008 Festival du film britannique de Dinard in France, as The Meerkats, and at the Wildscreen Festival in Bristol on October 18 and 24, 2008.

-It was released to Region 1 DVD in North America on June 3, 2008, with the Making of ... special included as an extra.
+It was released to Region 1 DVD in North America on 3 June 2008, with the Making of ... special included as an extra.
 The DVD also includes another special, The Science of Meerkat Manor, giving viewers a look at how the Kalahari Meerkat Project researchers work with the meerkats.
 It is scheduled for Region 2 DVD release in the United Kingdom on November 2, 2009.

 Reception

 In 2009, the film was nominated by the Cinema Audio Society for an award in the "Outstanding Achievement in Sound Mixing for DVD Original Programming" category, losing out to the music documentary If All Goes Wrong.
 Variety's Ronnie Scheib did not think that Meerkat Manor: The Story Begins offered anything new for viewers of the television series, feeling that it was a "re-edited, re-scored, re-narrated" version of the existing series.
 While he found Goldberg's narration to be higher quality than in most documentaries of this type, he also felt that it "pales after a while."
 Scheib praised the film for its cinematography and the depth and quality of coverage of the meerkats, and said their activities "constantly amaze", while noting that the film was a condensed and embellished version of actual events that did not distort the meerkats' story.
 The Friends of the Kalahari Meerkat Project, a sponsorship for the research group studying the meerkats, thought the film was a "heart-touching tribute to Flower, with amazing meerkat, landscape and wildlife footage".
 Though the group noted that the film changes some details from the life history reports it was based on, they felt the film should be enjoyed rather than analyzed.
 Common Sense Media reviewer Emily Ashby felt the film was accessible to fans and newcomers to the series; she praised the story's scope and emotional impact, calling it a "captivating journey" that did not avoid depicting the "harsh facts of life in the wild".